 - Click Run Analysis.
 If you closed the Contents pane, click Contents on the app toolbar to display it.

-A small animation begins at the top of the Contents pane in the Jobs tab.
+A small animation begins at the top of the Contents pane on the Jobs tab.
 This indicates that a job, or in this case, the Create Walk Times process, is running.

 As a spatial analysis tool runs, the process status is logged to the Jobs tab in the Contents pane.
-Process status can be Submitted, Running, Processing, Completed, or Failed, and each has an associated label displayed on the Jobs tab.
+Process status can display as Submitted, Running, Processing, Completed, or Failed, and each has a corresponding label displayed on the Jobs tab.